 As with any CV, NEDs will need to demonstrate a strengths toolkit.
 These skills will usually be contained in ‘candidate essentials or desirables’ lists on NED job descriptions.
 Ticking each competency off to make sure your CV reflects it is a very effective CV writing technique.

 But, make sure each one is backed by a tangible, measurable achievement.
 You need a list of bite-sized anecdotes on your CV that show not just that you’ve done that job before but that you’ve done it well.
-You’ll also need to structure your CV to reflect the target job spec, illustrating each required skill in a list of bullets, using your achievements as examples.
+You’ll also need to structure your non-executive director CV to reflect the target job spec, illustrating each required skill in a list of bullets, using your achievements as examples.

 Non-exec roles are extremely competitive positions to land.
 It takes years to perfect the art of writing a NED CV, LinkedIn profile & executive bio, so why not let our non-executive director CV experts do the hard work for you.
 Contact us for more information or call us on +44(0)20 7100 6656.